• Home

 RSS figures also criticize Modi for not having enough professionally trained experts to implement some of his more controversial policies.

-A senior finance ministry official said significant policy decisions, including demonetization, Modi’s decision to wipe out high-denomination banknotes without warning in 2016 and to hastily launch a goods and services tax that hit millions of small businesses and jobs, were examples of political decisions that didn’t get enough airing among officials before being implemented.
-Both are thought to have hurt jobs growth, economists say.
+A senior finance ministry official said significant policy decisions, including demonetization, Modi’s decision to wipe out high-denomination banknotes without warning in 2016, and the hastily launched goods and services tax that hit millions of small businesses and jobs, were examples of political decisions that didn’t get enough airing among officials before being implemented.
+Both are thought to have hurt job growth, economists say.

 Related Posts